ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 {{fig-RS-AS-2}} shows an interaction example considering a CoAP observation and a diff query of the TRL.

-The Resource Server indicates N=3 as value of the query parameter 'diff', i.e., as the maximum number of diff entries to be specified in a response from the Authorization Server.
+The Resource Server indicates N=3 as value of the 'diff' query parameter, i.e., as the maximum number of diff entries to be specified in a response from the Authorization Server.

 In this example, the Authorization Server does not support the "Cursor" extension.
 Hence the 'cursor' parameter and the 'more' parameter are not included in the payload of the responses to a diff query request.